Tenacious D: Post-Apocalypto (2012–2022)

 At a live screening of the series at Alamo Drafthouse Cinema in New York, Black stated that the two would attempt to speed up their album cycle, jokingly commenting about the duo's age if the current speed continues and their record obligation with Sony.
 Black stated that the fifth album will take time, and "most likely be released [sometime] after 2020".

-On the 29th of November 2019, for Record Store Day's Black Friday, Tenacious D released a 'Blue Series' 7" Single, featuring the track "Don't Blow It, Kage".
-The record was produced by The White Stripes member, Jack White.
+On November 29, 2019, for Record Store Day's Black Friday, Tenacious D released a 'Blue Series' 7" Single, featuring the track "Don't Blow It, Kage".
+The record was produced by Jack White.

-On the 7th of July 2020, Tenacious D released an audiobook for the upcoming graphic novel adaption of the Post-Apocalypto, which is set to be released in September of the same year.
-In addition, at the end of the audiobook, it was announced that Sony Music, the music group in which Columbia Records is a part of, terminated their contract with the band.

 On October 27, 2020, Tenacious D released a cover of 'Time Warp', available to stream online and also released on 7" vinyl.
 The song included a music video featuring a string of celebrity guests.
-The single was used to promote 'Rock the Vote', which encourages Americans to vote in the 2020 Presidential Election.
-All proceeds from the sale of the song were donated to Rock the Vote.
+The single was used to promote Rock the Vote, which encourages Americans to vote in the 2020 Presidential Election.
+All proceeds from the vinyl sales of the song were donated to Rock the Vote.